Its-Vaibhav-2005/GenV/README.md

 ## Installation

-To get started with MrChat, follow these steps:
+To get started with GenV, follow these steps:

 ### Prerequisites